Nathanael of Ohrid: Biography

-Nathanael was born as Nesho (Nedyalko) Stoianov (Stankov) Boykikev in the village of Kučevište, near Skopje, then Ottoman Empire.
+Nathanael was born as Nesho (Nedyalko) Stoianov (Stankov) Boykikev in the village of Kučevište, near Skopje, then the Ottoman Empire.
 He studied at the Kučevište monastery, and in 1835 went to study in Samokov.
-Then he continued his education in Prilep, where along with teacher George Samurkashev translate in Bulgarian language the treatise "The Service of Jews and their evil", published in 1839 by Theodosius of Sinai.
+Then he continued his education in Prilep, where along with teacher George Samurkashev translate into Bulgarian language the treatise "The Ceremonies of Jews and their evil", published in 1839 by Theodosius of Sinai.

 In 1837 Boykikev become a monk in Zograf Monastery, named Nathanael.
 One year later he went to Chişinău, to study in the local theological school.
-He continued his education in the Theological Seminary in Odessa, Russia.
+He continued his education at the Theological Seminary in Odessa, Russia.
 In 1840-1841 he took part in translating of "Christian Mirror", printed in Moscow in 1847.
-He graduated from Kiev Theological Academy in 1851 with thesis on the medieval Bulgarian Orthodox Church history.
+He graduated from Kiev Theological Academy in 1851 with a thesis on the medieval Bulgarian Orthodox Church history.

 Nathanael published the book "A friendly letter by Bulgarian to Greek" in 1853 (Prague, Church Slavonic language).
 He was a ministry of Dobrovets Monastery in Moldova in 1854-1869.
 In 1863 along with Ivan Seliminski arhimandrit Nathanael was a Bulgarian delegate in Moravia in the celebration of 1000 years of work of Saints Cyril and Methodius.

-Nathanael published in 1865 "Slav-Bulgarian primer" (Bucharest) and "Incident in Skopje Eparchy" (Brăila), which describes antigreek clerical and cultural movement of the Bulgarians in northern Macedonia.
+Nathanael published in 1865 "Slav-Bulgarian primer" (Bucharest) and "Incident in Skopje Eparchy" (Brăila), which describes anti-Greek clerical and cultural movement of the Bulgarians in northern Macedonia.

 Within the Bulgarian Exarchate, Nathanael was bishop in Ohrid in 1874-1880.
-He was also one of the leaders in the Kresna-Razlog Uprising.
+During September and October 1878, he sent representatives to Bulgaria to collect money and weapons in preparation for the Kresna-Razlog Uprising.
+During the uprising, between late 1878 and early 1879, he coordinated the distribution of money, rifles, and ammunition from Bulgarian areas.
+In a letter to the Bulgarian Assembly, he wrote about the necessity to restore national unity based on the San Stefano treaty and to liberate the Bulgarians in Macedonia "from the heavy burden of the Turkish yoke".
 Nathanael was bishop of Lovech from 1880 to 1891, and from 1891 until his death was Metropolitan of Plovdiv.

 Nathanael was a full member of the Bulgarian Learned Society (Bulgarian Academy of Sciences).